China's drone export rules are easy to summarize badly because there are two separate files in play.

-Those two moves belong in the same sentence but not in the same mental bucket.
-One side of the rule set is becoming easier for some consumer-drone exports.
-The other side is becoming more specific and potentially more burdensome for higher-value enterprise configurations, payloads, and measurement workflows.
-For overseas resellers, that means the real 2026 question is no longer "can I still source Chinese drones?"
-It is "which Chinese drones, with which payload stack, under which export file?"
+Those two files belong in the same buyer checklist but not in the same mental bucket.
+One tells you whether a drone, component, payload, or measurement function may be controlled.
+The other tells you how the shipment is declared and documented.
+For overseas resellers, the real 2026 question is no longer "can I still source Chinese drones?"
+It is "which Chinese drone package, with which payload stack, under which export-control and customs-declaration file?"

 Quick Answer